Esthetics — the study of art — is a subdivision of epistemology, which is the science of knowledge.

 When she is successful in her creation, the viewer, in viewing it, works essentially backwards:

-He sees or reads or hears the particulars she’s selected and pulled together into an integrated whole, and then he incorporates those particulars into his existing body of knowledge.
+He sees or reads or hears the particulars she’s selected and that she’s pulled together into an integrated whole, and then he incorporates those particulars into his existing body of knowledge.
 He thereby comes to understand the abstractions the artist has sought to convey.

 The act of artistic creation is in this sense deductive — moving from ideas to reality — whereas the act of artistic viewing is inductive, moving from specific concretes to ideas (i.e. abstractions).